 Everything Nicolas Roeg did after the first 25 minutes of Eureka onwards

-RECENTLY SEEN (relatively recently) AND WELL LIKED, BUT A BIT EARLY FOR ADMISSION TO ANY CANON
+RECENTLY RELEASED AND SEEN (relatively recently) AND WELL LIKED, BUT A BIT EARLY FOR ADMISSION TO ANY CANON

 (an incomplete list)